mgalobll/mgalobll/README.md

 ## 👋 About Me

-👋 Hi, I’m an Integration Specialist and aspiring Software Engineer/Developer, with a degree in Computer Science (Summa Cum Laude) from Union College.
-I’m passionate about software development, machine learning, robotics, and cybersecurity.
+I’m an **Integration Specialist** and aspiring **Software Engineer/Developer**, with a degree in **Computer Science** (Summa Cum Laude) from Union College.
+I’m passionate about **software development**, **machine learning**, **robotics**, and **cybersecurity**.

-💻 My expertise spans Python, Java, C, and JavaScript, along with frameworks like Flutter, Flask, Vue.js, and ROS.

-🚀 I’ve contributed to impactful projects, including:

-Developing a group-scheduling mobile app with Flutter and Firebase.
-Building a web app adaptation of the mobile game KAMI using JavaFX and MVVM architecture.
+## 🛠 Skills
+- **Programming Languages:** Python, Java, C, JavaScript, SQL, Bash, HTML, CSS, Dart, R
+- **Frameworks & Tools:** Flutter, Flask, Vue.js, ROS, Angular, Node.js, JavaFX, OpenCV
+- **Technologies:** Linux/Unix, Git, Azure, Matplotlib, NumPy

+## 🚀 Projects
+- **Group-Scheduling Mobile App:** Developed using Flutter and Firebase as part of a term-long project.
+- **KAMI Web App:** Adapted the mobile game KAMI into a JavaFX web app, using MVVM architecture and software design patterns like Factory, Memento, and Singleton.
-Leading my robotics team to 1st place in the IEEE Micromouse Competition.
+- **IEEE Micromouse Competition:** Led my team to 1st place by developing a flood-fill maze-solving algorithm and implementing a PID controller.

+## 📊 Achievements
-📊 I’m driven by creating efficient solutions, such as tripling data visualizations for robotics research and automating workflows to enhance system efficiency.
+- Tripled data visualizations for robotics research by writing Python scripts using Matplotlib and NumPy.
+- Automated workflows to boost integration efficiency, improving SLA compliance from 30% to 60%.

-Explore my repositories to see how I bring ideas to life with clean code and innovative designs!
+Feel free to explore my repositories and see how I bring ideas to life with clean code and innovative designs!

 ## 📫 Contact Me